Physics Inspired Criterion for Pruning-Quantization Joint Learning: Experiments

+Besides, we also give the compression results of VGG16 on CIFAR10 under different BOPs compression ratios.
 We want to understand how our design affects the performance of the classification network.
 Specifically, we try PIC-P as well as PIC-PQ for VGG16 on CIFAR10 and configure five different compression ratios for PIC-P and PIC-PQ respectively, which users can use as a reference to choose according to their actual needs.
 The specific results are shown in Table \ref{table-VGG16}.
 We can see that with only pruning when compressing from 1.43× to 2.17×, the accuracy of each network improves, which indicates that the network does have a degree of redundancy, while we remove it in an interpretable way.
 In addition, joint learning method can compress better than pruning alone within a range of compression ratios.